 Ayurvedic Herniated Disc Information

 As is common in many specialties in Ayurveda, there is no singular way to treat a herniated disc.
 Every provider seems to have their own approach, so modalities and techniques can vary greatly in both theory and application from practitioner to practitioner.

 I have studied with several Ayurvedic caregivers and was impressed by the talent and knowledge of some and horrified by the behavior and lack of common sense of others.
 In general, I do not recommend the practice for back pain sufferers, as the curative applications often do not make any sense from a scientific perspective, regardless of whether you follow an Eastern or Western medical ideology.

-Ayurvedic Herniated Disc Treatment
+Ayurvedic Spinal Disc Treatment

 Every practitioner has their own methods of treating a verified herniated disc.
 The therapies I have witnessed fall into several categories:

 Bed rest is very common in Ayurveda and a horrible choice for most back pain sufferers in general.
 Spending long periods of time in bed is almost always counter-productive for people with chronic pain of any variety.